morosanmihail/homeassistant-mpris-bridge-rust/README.md

 No instructions available right now beyond `git clone` this repository, then `cargo run`.

+Altough, if you really want to, you could `cargo install --git https://github.com/morosanmihail/homeassistant-mpris-bridge-rust`.
+Then you can run this (as long as your `~/.cargo/bin` is in your `$PATH`) as `homeassistant-mpris-bridge-rust`.

 ## Configuration

 Configuration is stored in `~/.config/ha_mpris_bridge/config.toml`.